Older

 At this time of year you can also still find remnants of the celebrated annual Blackpool illuminations.
 That you just missed.
 Anything related to Doctor Who clearly being the best.

 It's obvious that the seafront has been heavily invested in recent times and is littered with uplifting sculptures and quirky landscaping though I can't help wondering if that money could not have been better spent on infrastructure or the local architecture which is mostly still quite brutalist and feels very run-down (Coral Island excepted).
-Mind you, I did discover there the best advent calendar in the world from Thorntons - with a delicious individual continental truffle for each day of Advent.
+Mind you, I did discover there the best Advent calendar in the world from Thorntons - with a delicious individual continental truffle for each day of Advent.
 So it's not all doom and gloom.

 It's the true meaning of Christmas folks - yumsk!